 According to its charter, the Audit & Risk Committee is required to meet at least four times a year.
-During 2018, the Audit & Risk Committee met seven times.
-The Audit & Risk Committee performs an annual self-evaluation and completed its 2018 self-evaluation on February 5, 2019.
+The Audit & Risk Committee performs an annual self-evaluation and completed its 2019 self-evaluation on January 15, 2020.
 The charter of the Audit & Risk Committee is available from ArcelorMittal upon request.